 If you or someone you love have an opiate use disorder, it’s time to get them into rehab before an overdose takes their life.
-To learn more about the advantages of opiate addiction treatment, call 800-774-6145 and speak to an expert.
+To learn more about the advantages of opiate addiction treatment, call 800-774-6145 (Who Answers?) and speak to an expert.
 They will answer all your questions completely using easy to follow information and examples.
 Don’t let addiction take another life.

 Signs of Opiate Overdose